Petsamo Province

-Founding
+Foundation

-In 1921, following Finnish independence and military expansion into neighboring Russian territory (which resulted in the annexation of the formerly Russian districts of Pechenga, Repola and Porajärvi by Finland), Soviet Russia was forced to cede the area of Pechenga to Finland in exchange for the return of Repola and Porajärvi according to the Treaty of Tartu.
+In 1921, following Finnish independence and military expansion into neighboring Russian territory - which resulted in the annexation of the formerly Russian districts of Pechenga, Repola and Porajärvi by Finland - Soviet Russia was forced to cede the area of Pechenga to Finland in exchange for the return of Repola and Porajärvi according to the Treaty of Tartu.
 In 1922, it was merged with the province of Oulu.
-In 1938, Lapland was separated from the province of Oulu and the area of Petsamo became part of the new province of Lapland.
-In the Winter War of 1939–1940 the Soviet Union occupied Petsamo, but returned the area to Finland after the Moscow peace agreement of 1940 (Viipuri was ceded to the Soviet Union).
-In 1944, the whole of the former province of Petsamo was ceded to the Soviet Union as part of the preliminary peace agreement between Finland and the allies.

-Petsamo's annexation to Finland was agreed upon in the Tartu Peace Treaty, but even before the treaty was officially approved, the Finnish government appointed a committee in the fall of 1920 to plan the organization of conditions in the area.
+Petsamo's annexation to Finland was agreed upon in the Treaty of Tartu, but even before the treaty was officially approved, the Finnish government appointed a committee in the fall of 1920 to plan the organization of conditions in the area.
 The committee's report was completed on October 9, 1920, i.e. before the signing of the peace treaty in Tartu.
 The committee suggested organizing Petsamo's administration in such a way that it would form its own county, because Oulu was located far away and Petsamo's conditions were poorly known elsewhere in Finland.

 The committee also suggested keeping Petsamo occupied, as the foreign policy of Norway and Soviet Russia was perceived as a threat.
 The occupation was carried out by a section of the border guard, the size of which was not to be very large, so as not to show resentment in Norway, but the size had to be sufficient in case of a Bolshevik attack.
 President Ståhlberg declared Petsamo a state of emergency on January 21, 1921, because the situation in the area was not well known.
 In the autumn of 1920, the Parliament had approved a law enabling a state of emergency, which was used to prepare for communist political agitation across the border.
 The government considered such a law a condition for the ratification of the Tartu Peace Treaty.

+In 1938, Lapland was separated from the province of Oulu and the area of Petsamo became part of the new province of Lapland.
+In the Winter War of 1939–1940 the Soviet Union occupied Petsamo, but returned the area to Finland after the Moscow peace agreement of 1940 (Viipuri was ceded to the Soviet Union).
+However in 1944, the whole of the former province of Petsamo was ceded to the Soviet Union as part of the preliminary peace agreement between Finland and the victorious Allies of World War II.